 - Pros: Offers the client full control, opportunity for total customization.

-- Cons: Upfront hardware costs, requires dedicated in-house team, costs are harder to determine for a return on investment (ROI).
+- Cons: Upfront, continual hardware costs, requires dedicated in-house team, costs are harder to determine for a return on investment (ROI).

 Cloud: Hosting data in the cloud means you rely on the vendor to host your data as an additional service.
-This means much less IT work on the client’s end and the data is accessible through the internet for any user at any time.
+This means much less IT work on the client’s end and the data is accessible through the internet for any user at any time and any location.

-- Pros: Highly accessible from any computer or mobile device, simple to manage for clients, costs are easy to estimate on a steady monthly basis.
+- Pros: Highly accessible from any computer or mobile device, simple to manage for clients, costs are easy to estimate on a steady monthly basis, less interruptions.

 - Cons: Can require more cost spread over time and requires reliance on a vendor partnership to ensure data is always available.